rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 A theorist's primary interest is in deductive reasoning.
 This implies an interest in the deductive itself.
 Deductive reasoning is often called top-down reasoning (general knowledge comes first).
 Formal reasoning (the pinnacle of deductive) has a very strong attraction for some individuals while being very much disliked by others.
 Some programmers dive deep into FP and learn formal reasoning.
 Sometimes a mathematician (this was the case with me) makes a career conversion and becomes a developer.
 Interest in the deductive and formal is rather rare, to many programmers formal methods are a foreign concept.

 In contrast, a pragmatist's primary interest is in accomplishing the tasks at hand.
 Pragmatists will experiment and go empirical to get there.
 “When the going gets tough, the tough get empirical.”
 Real world complexity is rarely fully amenable to formal reasoning.
 Unfortunately pragmatists take a stronger stance on this, a pragmatist may think that formal reasoning is never useful.

+I need to emphasize that what I am presenting is an oversimplification.
+People are complex and cannot be easily labeled.
+In particular, data scientists, statisticians, programmers interested in probabilistic computing models have a lot of formal training but probably will develop a more empirical attitude towards programming.
+I am continuing with my oversimplification because, I think, it explains some of the discourse.

 Pragmatists will say "it works because we tested it".
 Theorists will say "it is correct by design" (or closer to Dijkstra: "we tested it and we know it does not work"[^dijkstra]).
-Pragmatist will say "this abstraction is too complicated to use because is too theoretical".
+Pragmatist will say "this abstraction is too complicated to use because it is too theoretical".
 Theorists will say "this abstraction is too complicated because it lacks theoretical backing".
-The 2 groups may find it difficult to communicate "this is nice" and "this is terrible" have a very different context when spoken by pragmatist and theorist.
+The 2 groups may find it difficult to communicate "this is nice" and "this is terrible" have a very different context when spoken by a pragmatist and a theorist.

 [^dijkstra]: IMO, some experience with the formal is needed to better understand limitations of empirical.
 "Program testing can be used to show the presence of bugs, but never to show their absence!" is a projection of that understanding onto programming.